Colin Asuncion’s foray into amateur (and eventually competitive) baking is inspired by his mom Elizabeth’s mastery in the kitchen.

 “When I was in university, I started performing in musical theatre and eventually found a second career in music and theatre performance,” he tells CFNet.

-Asuncion is also a member of a group called Asian Riffing Trio.
+Asuncion is also a member of a group called the Asian Riffing Trio.

 “I met Chris Tsujiuchi while working on a production of HAIR together and then I met Kevin Wong at a musical theatre open mic night,” Asuncion recalls.
 “The name (ART for short) started out as a joke, but it eventually stuck and now we’ve been performing together for over six years.”

-Through the show, Asuncion would be humming and riffing through a bake challenge.
+Through the show, Asuncion would be humming and riffing through a baking challenge.